Planning under non-rational perception of uncertain spatial costs: Risk perception using CPT

-We note that both functions $R^e$ and $R^c$ are differentiable, which is important for the good behavior of the planner and which will be used for the analysis in Section~\ref{sec:planning}.
+{ } We note that both functions $R^e$ and $R^c$ are differentiable, which is important for the good behavior of the planner and which will be used for the analysis in Section~\ref{sec:planning}.

 The above concepts are illustrated in Figure~\ref{fig:intro_plan}.
-Given an uncertain spatial cost $\rho$ with the first moment $\rho_\mu$ (Figure~\ref{fig:intro_mean_risk}) and second moment $\rho_\sigma$ (Figure~\ref{fig:intro_variance}) across an environment, the DM's perception in the risk domain can vary from being rational (i.e.~using expected risk $R^e$ in Figure~\ref{fig:intro_plan_er}) to non-rational (i.e using CPT risk $R^c$).
-By varying $\Theta$, CPT risk $R^c$ can be tuned to represent risk averse (Figure~\ref{fig:intro_plan_cpt}) and risk indifferent (Figure~\ref{fig:intro_CPT_risk2}) perception, as well as uncertainty indifferent (Figure~\ref{fig:intro_CPT_unc1}) to uncertainty averse (Figure~\ref{fig:intro_CPT_unc2}) perception.
+Given an uncertain spatial cost $\rho$ with the first moment $\rho_\mu$ (Figure~\ref{fig:intro_mean_risk}) and second moment $\rho_\sigma$ (Figure~\ref{fig:intro_variance}) across an environment, the DM's perception can vary from being rational (i.e.~using expected risk $R^e$ in Figure~\ref{fig:intro_plan_er}) to non-rational (i.e using CPT risk $R^c$).
+By varying $\Theta$, CPT risk $R^c$ can be tuned to represent risk averse (Figure~\ref{fig:intro_plan_cpt}), risk indifferent (Figure~\ref{fig:intro_CPT_risk2}) perception, as well as uncertainty indifferent (Figure~\ref{fig:intro_CPT_unc1}) to uncertainty averse (Figure~\ref{fig:intro_CPT_unc2}) perception.

 This process gives us the CPT perceived risk at a point $x$, the process is summarized in Algorithm~\ref{alg:CPT_env}.
-It can be seen that Algorithm~\ref{alg:CPT_env} does not depend on the dimensionality of the $\mathcal{C}$ space, making it scalable to high dimensional $\mathcal{C}$ spaces.
+It can be seen that Algorithm~\ref{alg:CPT_env} does not depend on the dimensionality of the $\mathcal{C}$ space, but on the discretization factor $M$.
+We will now use the perceived environment for planning in the next section.